arentil/SimpleCanvas/README.md

 #### Windows

-You will need to download and install a binary release of CMake.
+You will need to download and install a binary release of CMake and python.
 You can get latest release from: https://cmake.org/download.
 Compile with MSVC from VS 2017 or later with Visual C++ 2017 Redistributable.